leocb/VSCode-Extension-ShaderLang-Vec-pickers/README.md

-# vec-float-picker README
+# vector-value-picker README

-This is the README for your extension "vec-float-picker".
+This is the README for your extension "vector-value-picker".
 After writing up a brief description, we recommend including the following sections.

 ## Features